SheharaVinod/CwR-Lobby-Manager-API/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+CwR Lobby Manager API is released under the GNU General Public License v3.0.
+You are free to fork, modify, and redistribute the plugin **as long as** the source code of any distributed version remains available under the same license.
+See the LICENSE file for full terms.

 ---